connorjnel/ztm-python-dev/02-python-basics/python-basics.md

 Tip - If no argument provided uses default index values, so `[::1]` will execute and output whole string from start to end stepping by 1
 Tip - Can use negative value for step which will reverse string output, reverses order ex `print(string[::-1])`

+## Immutabiity

+Strings are immutable, cannot be changed.
+Generally primitive data types are mutable ie numbers, float, strings, tuples, frozen sets
+Strings can be reassigned in full but not in part using index reassignment

+## Built in functions + Methods

+Methods that can be used have . before and then parentheses ()

+`.len()` - Displays length of string or object, useful for strings and lists especially `.upper()` - Convert to uppercase
+`.lower()` - Convert to lowercase
+`.capitalize()` - Capitalizes string
+`.index()` - Find index location of argument and returns it `.counts()` - Counts occurences of argument `.replace("haha","lol")` - Changes occurence in string with second argument